ANRGUSC/correlation_aware_ddos_iot/README.md

 Output:
 - Plots of different metrics such as binary accuracy, auc, recall, etc. against k to compare the performance of different model/architecture.

-## Groups of nodes

-The source codes that ends with "groups_of_nodes" in their python file name has the same functionalitiy as the source codes without "groups_of_nodes" except that they do the pre_processing and training on all the nodes instead of just one group of randomly selected nodes.

 ## Acknowledgement